tournepivoine/shinpokered-fr/README.md

   - Removed restore sfx from the AI x-accuracy item
   - Added the restore sfx to all AI hp-recovery items
   - Fixed *thud* sfx playing when exiting via a warp tile
+  - Fixed certain text sfx not playing when using zero-delay text

 - Misc. fixes